VITA: Zero-Shot Value Functions via Test-Time Adaptation of Vision-Language Models: Experiments

 \subsection{Baselines}

-The CLIP baseline performs zero-shot progress estimation by computing cosine similarity between frozen CLIP frame embeddings and the task description~\cite{mahmoudieh2022zero}.
-VLM-RM is a regularized CLIP method that projects features along the direction from a generic reference prompt to the task prompt~\cite{rocamonde2024vlm}.
-CLIP-FT is a trained supervised regression model using frozen CLIP features and a two-layer MLP head~\cite{lin2022evl}.
-GVL~\cite{ma2024vlm} is the state-of-the-art in-context learning approach that leverages autoregressive VLMs to predict task progress.
-In our experiments, GVL-0S refers to the zero-shot setting, where the model is prompted with only the test trajectory and task description.
-GVL-1S refers to a one-shot in-context setting, where a full shuffled trajectory from our training set, with its progress labels, is provided as an example.
-Both methods use the latest version of Gemini 1.5 Pro~\cite{Reid2024Gemini1U}.
-Our method is evaluated in two adaptation configurations that differ in how they capture temporal context.
-The explicit-memory variant (TTT-EX) uses a fixed-length local context of the most recent frames (\( k = 7 \)) and resets the adaptation module at each timestep, limiting adaptation to short-term dependencies.
-The implicit-memory variant (TTT-IM) updates the adaptation module sequentially (\( k = 0\)) without reset, enabling retention of past frames of the trajectory.
-Appendix~\ref{appendix:model_architecutre} provides details about model architectures and training procedure.
+We compare \textsc{VITA} against value functions based on contrastive and autoregressive VLMs. \textsc{VLM-CL} computes zero-shot value estimates from cosine similarity between \textsc{CLIP} representations of each frame and task description~\citep{baumli2023vlm}. \textsc{VLM-RM} regularizes \textsc{CLIP} embeddings by projecting features along the direction from a generic reference prompt to the task prompt~\citep{rocamonde2024vlm}. \textsc{CLIP-FT} trains a supervised regression head on frozen \textsc{CLIP} multimodal representations. \textsc{CLIP-GRU} trains a Gated Recurrent Unit (GRU)~\citep{cho2014gru} on frozen \textsc{CLIP} multimodal representations.
+GVL~\citep{ma2024vlm} is the state-of-the-art zero-shot value function that leverages autoregressive VLMs.
+In our experiments, \textsc{GVL-0S} refers to the zero-shot setting, where the VLM is prompted with only the test trajectory and task description. \textsc{GVL-1S} corresponds to a one-shot in-context setting, where a full shuffled trajectory from the training distribution, along with its progress labels, is provided as an example.
+We follow GVL in using Gemini 1.5 Pro (\texttt{gemini-1.5 Pro-latest})~\citep{team2024gemini} with its proposed prompt template.
+We also tested Qwen-VL 2.5~\citep{qwen2.5}, which failed to overcome temporal bias, and GPT-4o~\citep{hurst2024gptshort}, which refused to produce value estimates.
+Additional implementation details are provided in Appendix~\ref{appendix:model_architecutre}.